Large-Scale Optical Neural Networks based on Photoelectric Multiplication

 The SQL is network-dependent, and not all layers contribute equally.
 For each MAC, we have ${\rm SNR} \propto n_{\rm mac}$; however, the signal adds linearly while the errors add in quadrature.
 As a result, the larger network is more resilient to individual errors because each output is averaging over more neurons.
 Moreover, the solid curves in Fig.~\ref{fig:f2}(c) are restricted to the case when $n_{\rm mac}$ is the same for all layers.
 The dashed lines show the error rate in a fictitious device where quantum-limited noise is only present in a particular layer.
-For the large network, a smaller $n_{\rm mac}$ can be tolerated in the second layer, suggesting that slightly better performance could be achieved by tuning the energy for each layer.
+For the large network, a smaller $n_{\rm mac}$ can be tolerated in the second layer, suggesting that better performance could be achieved by \rmh{independently} tuning the energy for each layer. \rmh{Moreover, just as neural networks can be ``co-designed'' to achieve high accuracy on limited bit-precision hardware \cite{Sze2017}, changes to the training procedure (e.g.\ injecting noise to inner layers, a technique used to reduce generalization error \cite{Holmstrom1992, Hinton2012}) may further improve performance at low powers.}

-\rmh{Quantum limits to computational energy efficiency in photonics are not unique to neural networks.
+Quantum limits to computational energy efficiency in photonics are not unique to neural networks.
 In digital photonic circuits based on optical bistability \cite{Gibbs2012}, vacuum fluctuations lead to spontaneous switching events that limit memory lifetime and gate accuracy \cite{Savage1988, Santori2014}.
 However, these effects require bistability at the attojoule scale \cite{Savage1988, Kerckhoff2011}, which is well out of the reach of integrated photonics (although recent developments are promising \cite{Ji2017, Hu2018, Wang2018}).
-By contrast, neural networks are analog systems so the quantum fluctuations set a meaningful limit on efficiency even though no attojoule-scale optical nonlinearities are employed.}
+By contrast, neural networks are analog systems so the quantum fluctuations set a meaningful limit on efficiency even though no attojoule-scale optical nonlinearities are employed.